 Conforming to a familiar pattern of local color fiction, this encounter is also a clash between two different cultures: Hosmer is a Yankee, while Thérèse is described as a true flower of Creole culture, speaking not only French but also enjoying life as supposedly only a French person can.
-The Louisiana French element in her identity, as preserved and transformed in Creole culture, adds a dimension of tradition and "joie de vivre" that Protestant America appears to be lacking.
-Thérèse therefore "treasures those is not strictly applicable to At Fault, but it can serve to identify certain tendencies that point to New Woman fiction, most obviously in the "bachelor girl" Melicent.
+The Louisiana French element in her identity, as preserved and transformed in Creole culture, adds a dimension of tradition and "joje de vivre" that Protestant America appears to be lacking.
+Thérèse therefore "treasures those traditions and values that add warmth and beauty to life".
+(Skaggs, 86) Clearly, it is the function of the Louisiana French element in this context to suggest a fullness of being in which individual and social, material and spiritual aspects of life effortlessly merge under the influence of "wholesome Creole custom..."6 The reaction of the initially hostile Fanny, Hosmer's first wife, reveals to what extent this "French" element in Thérèse is considered a source of enrichment: "Thérèse affected her forcibly.
+This woman so wholesome, so fair and strong; so un-American as to be not ashamed to show tenderness and sympathy with eye and lip, moved Fanny like a new and pleasing experience."
+(801) Such a definition of the other as enrichment is repeatedly illustrated in the novel when Thérèse manages to achieve what the Americans, left on their own, fail to do: "Thérèse with her pretty Creole tact was not long in bringing these seemingly incongruent elements into some degree of harmony."
+(843)

-traditions and values that add warmth and beauty to life" (Skaggs 86).
-Clearly, it is the function of the Louisiana French element in this context to suggest a fullness of being in which individual and social, material and spiritual aspects of life effortlessly merge under the influence of "wholesome Creole custom."4 The reaction of the initially hostile Fanny, Hosmer's first wife, reveals to what extent this "French" element in Thérèse is considered a source of enrichment: "Thérèse affected her forcibly.
-This woman so wholesome, so fair and strong; so un-American as to be not ashamed to show tenderness and sympathy with eye and lip, moved Fanny like a new and pleasing experience" (801).
-Such a definition of the other as enrichment is repeatedly illustrated in the novel when Thérèse manages to achieve what the Americans, left on their own, fail to do: "Thérèse with her pretty Creole tact was not long in bringing these seemingly incongruent elements into some degree of harmony" (843).5 Her roots in Creole culture provide Thérèse with a broader and more liberal understanding of life and thus serve as an important ingredient of her superiority.
+Her roots in Creole culture provide Thérèse with a broader and more liberal understanding of life and thus serve as an important ingredient of her superiority.

 The Yankee Hosmer, on the other hand, is stiff, silent, and, at least when we first meet him, engrossed in work to such an extent that he has to be tactfully initiated into the forgotten pleasures of life by Thérèse.
 This pattern is repeated in the contrast between Thérèse and Hosmer's sister Melicent as well as his former wife Fanny.
 When Fanny enters the alien world of Creole culture, she shrinks from this world and retreats to her own private realm of perverted pleasure, her alcoholism.
 The superficial society girl Melicent, on the other hand, indulges in the attractions of the new realm, until she is almost overwhelmed by its intensity and depth of feeling.
 In response, she withdraws rather cowardly from her social and emotional commitments.
-Thus, another split opens up in the cultural confrontation which the novel pursues.
-Whereas Melicent has no "depth" of character,6 the representatives of Creole culture - some of whom, like Thérèse's old mammy Aunt Belindy, are not of Creole descent themselves but decisively shaped by the Creole value system - possess such depth in abundance; so much so, in fact, that they are constantly in danger of being overwhelmed by it.
+Thus, another split opens up in the cultural confronation which the novel pursues.
+Whereas Melicent has no "depth" of character,8 the representatives of Creole culture, - some of whom, like Thérèse's old mammy Aunt Belindy, are not of Creole descent themselves but decisively shaped by the Creole value system, - possess such depth in abundance; so much so, in fact, that they are constantly in danger of being overwhelmed by it.